contactsimonwilson/PubRemote/docs/quick-start.md

 ## First-Time Pubmote Setup

-1. Ensure you have completed the [Hardware Prerequisites](/README.md#hardware-prerequisites) and [Software Prerequisites](/README.md#software-prerequisites) for a deployment, from the README
+1. Ensure you have completed the [Hardware Prerequisites](/README.md#hardware-prerequisites)
-    - Flash your ESP32-S3 display using the included flashing tool at [pubmote.techfoundry.nz](https://pubmote.techfoundry.nz/)
+2. Flash your Pubmote's ESP32-S3 controller using the included flashing tool at [pubmote.techfoundry.nz](https://pubmote.techfoundry.nz/)
-2. Configure Pubmote settings:
+3. Configure Pubmote settings:
     - On the Pubmote, navigate to the main menu by swiping down from the top of the main screen
     - Select "Settings" and swipe through the options to set your preferences
     - Select "Save" to apply your settings

 ![](configure_pubmote_settings.gif)

-3. Calibrate your Pubmote:
+4. Calibrate your Pubmote:
     - On the Pubmote, navigate to the main menu by swiping down from the top of the main screen
     - Select "Calibration"
     - Select "Start" and move through the steps, selecting "Next" to continue each step, and "Save" to store your calibration.